IsaacXNG/NYS-Shortestest-Path/README.txt

 		What this does is it refocuses the center to the location of the mouse and compensates for the magnification of x and y.

-		*Every data structure except the HashMap was my own implementation that were created in previous labs.
-		HashMap was not a lab assignment.

-		*Shortest path for NYS runs in 5 seconds.
-3.6 seconds for reading input, 1.4 seconds for calculating.

 	Notable Obstacles:

 		Dijkstra: A sequential search for minimal distance was highly inefficient at O(n) search time which made it impossible for NYS to load.
 This was solved using a heap at O(1) search time.

 		Heapifying the heap at every level proved to be too intensive.
 I realized that you only needed to bubbleup when the minimum distance is determined.
 I stored the index number in each vertex so bubbleup would only take O(1) search time and O(log n) bubble up time as opposed to O(n) search time.